-Just before dusk, we visited Baudin Conservation Park for another chance to view Tammar wallabies (Macropus eugenii).
-This species, smallest of the wallaby family, were once extinct on the mainland, though have now been re-introduced from a breeding population found in New Zealand.
+Just before dusk, we visited Baudin Conservation Park for another chance to view Tammar wallabies.
+This species, the smallest of the wallaby family, were once extinct on the mainland, though they have now been re-introduced from a breeding population found in New Zealand.

 The next day’s tour was more or less identical in terms of itinerary and species observed, with a single deviation of visiting a seabird colony at Kingscote.
 Unfortunately, the birds were too far away and there was no ‘covert’ way to approach the colony.

 During my free time, I explored the island on foot watching out for birds and reptiles.
-I found a few different species of parrots, gulls and some adorable Sooty Oystercatchers (Haematopus fuliginosus).
+I found a few different species of parrots, gulls and some adorable Sooty Oystercatchers.

 On the morning of my departure, I woke up before the sunrise in the hope of photographing some dramatic seascapes in the early morning light.
 While the light wasn’t quite as dramatic as I expected it was a perfect way to say goodbye to this amazing island, that as far as I was concerned has certainly lived up to its nickname of ‘Australian Galapagos’.